lucaslucyk/sgc-web/README.md

 ## Project install

-- Install python v>=3.8 x64 adding to PATH
+- Install python 3.8 (or high) x64 adding to PATH

 - Install git (if don't have it)